Tag Archives: Retirement income

 At least the folks who live out of their RV’s and travel around the US have a place to live and a home such as it is.
 As long as they can continue working, they can live and put food on the table.
 If they get sick and need medical treatment, they will be destitute and broke from medical bills.

-If you are a senior and own a home, perhaps by creating an AirBnb in your home, you can add a little money to your income and live more comfortably.
-There are many people who love to travel and spend many days each year going from city to city for vacation as well as work related activities.
+If you are a senior and own a home, perhaps by creating an Airbnb in your home, you can add a little money to your income and live more comfortably.
+There are many people who love to travel and spend many days each year going from city to city for vacation as well as work-related activities.
 This approach could add thousands of dollars to your budgeted income and make life just a little more comfortable.

 Why is Compounding Important to Retirement